Southwold: Governance

 Up to 1 April 2019, Southwold was part of the Southwold and Reydon electoral ward in the Waveney District Council area.
 The ward population at the 2011 census was 3,680; the resident population of the neighbouring village of Reydon was more than double that of the town of Southwold.
 Although the town lost its independent Municipal Borough status in the Local Government reforms of 1974 and consequent incorporation in Waveney District, it continues to have an elected, non-partisan Town Council and Mayor, based at Southwold Town Hall.

 With the 1 April 2019 amalgamation of the Waveney and Suffolk Coastal districts into a new East Suffolk district, Southwold became an expanded ward with Reydon and Walberswick, represented by a single councillor.
 Previously, the Southwold and Reydon ward, under Waveney District, elected two councillors.
+At the 2021 Census, the ward population overall had increased, by the inclusion of Walberswick (346 souls), to 3,843; of which Southwold was 950 and Reydon 2547.

 Economy

-Once home to several industries, Southwold's economy centres on services: hotels, holiday lets, catering and tourism.
-With surrounding areas largely given to agriculture, the town is an important commercial centre, with independent shops, cafés and restaurants and a market on Mondays and Thursdays, although there has been a recent trend for retail chains in food and beverages, clothing and stationery to take over the independent units.
+Once home to several industries, Southwold's economy is now centred on services: hotels, holiday lets, catering and tourism.
+With surrounding areas largely given to agriculture, the town is an important commercial centre, with independent shops, cafés and restaurants and a market on Mondays and Thursdays, although there has been a recent trend for retail chains in food, beverages and clothing to take over the formerly independent units.There has also been an increase in the number of charity shops in the town.

 Adnams Brewery remains in Southwold as its largest single employer.
 The fishing fleet is much diminished, but Southwold Harbour remains one of the main fishing ports on the Suffolk coastline.
 In 2012, additional fleet facilities were constructed there as part of the repair and reinstatement of the Harbour's North Wall.